 JBL EON 715

-- The bass response is not as rich and full as the SRM215.
+- Tonality across the frequency range is not as refined as the SRM215.

 EV ETX 15P Review